 Raisin Bran Muffins are a morning staple in our house.
-Easy to prep, easy to find ingredients and a breakfast muffin the whole family enjoys.
-Make these Refrigerator Muffins your own by adding additional dried fruit and nuts.
+Easy to prep, easy to find ingredients, and a breakfast muffin that everyone loves this recipe.
+Make these muffins your own by adding additional dried fruit and nuts.

 Johnson & Wales University is the culinary college I attended and they held a scholarship for incoming freshmen.
-It was a recipe creation competition and I can’t remember all the categories, because that was over 20 years ago, but I do know that I won second place in the conversion category.
-The idea was to convert a recipe to make it lower in fat and higher in fiber than a traditional recipe.
+It was a recipe creation competition and I can't remember all the categories, because that was over 20 years ago, but I do know that I won second place in the conversion category.
 This is that recipe.
 It won me a $6000 scholarship and I am sharing the recipe with you for free!

 - Preheat the oven to 350 and prepare a muffin pan by spraying each cup with non stick pan spray.